 - If any additional amount above the minimum amount due ends up paying off an individual loan, please then apply any remaining part of my payment to the loan with the next highest interest rate.

 It is possible that I may find an option to refinance my loans to a lower rate with another lender.
-If this lender or any third party makes payments to my account on my behalf, you should use the instructions outlined above.
+If this lender or any third party makes payments to my account on my behalf, use the instructions outlined above.

 3. Things to Keep In Mind